-FORM 10-Q

-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2022

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 bluebird bio, Inc.

-For the transition period from to

-Commission File Number: 001-35966

-(Exact Name of Registrant as Specified in Its Charter)

-Delaware (State or Other Jurisdiction of Incorporation or Organization)

-60 Binney Street Cambridge , Massachusetts (Address of Principal Executive Offices)

-13-3680878 (IRS Employer Identification No.)

-02142 (Zip Code)

-(Registrant's Telephone Number, Including Area Code)

-N/A

-(Former Name, Former Address and Former Fiscal Year, if Changed Since Last Report)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 par value per share BLUE The NASDAQ Stock Market LLC

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes  No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Non-accelerated filer Accelerated filerISmaller reporting companyIEmerging growth companyI

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No \boxtimes As of May 4, 2022, there were 71,453,733 shares of the registrant's Common Stock, par value \$0.01 per share, outstanding.
+FORM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITI ES EXCHANGE ACT OF 1934 e quarterly period ended June 30, 2 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITI IES EXCHANGE ACT OF 1934 sition period from to mmission File Number: 001-35966 uebird bio, Ind Delaware 13-3680878 (State or Other Jurisdiction of Incorporation or Organization) (IRS Employer Identification No.) 455 Grand Union Boulevard Somerville , Massachusetts (Address of Principal Executive Offices) 02145 (Zip Code) (Address of Fineight Executive Offices) (339) 499-9300 (Zip Code) (Registrant' s Telephone Number, Including An N/A rea Code) (Former Name, Former Add lress and Former Fiscal Year, if Ch nanged Since Last Report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 par value per share BLUE The NASDAQ Stock Market LLC Indicate by check mark whether the registrant: (1) has filed during the preceding 12 months (or for such shorter period that requirements for the past 90 days.
+Yes ☒ No ☐ Indicate by check mark whether the registrant has submitted Regulation S-T (§ 232.405 of this chapter) during the preceding Yes ☒ No ☐ Indicate by check mark whether the registrant is a large accemerging growth company.
+See the definitions of "large accelerations" the registrant was required to file sured electronically every Interactive D g 12 months (or for such shorter periodelerated filer, an accelerated filer, a ach reports), and (2) has been subject to such filing at File required to be submitted pursuant to Rule 405 of fiod that the registrant was required to submit such files). non-accelerated filer, a smaller reporting company, or a n in Rule 12b-2 of the Exchange Act.
+Large accelerated filer ⊠ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if or revised financial accounting standards provided pursuant to Indicate by check mark whether the registrant is a shell con As of August 3, 2022, there were 77,121,751 shares of the Section 13(a) of the Exchange Act. mpany (as defined in Rule 12b-2 of $\square$ the Exchange Act).
+Yes $\square$ No $\boxtimes$ ew